madaan/madaan.github.io/_posts/2023-04-01-prompting.md

 </center>

 #### TLDR: Large Language models can be thought of as compilers, with prompts being programs written in a high-level language.
-Like with programming, prompts can be written in different programming styles, such as by specifying instructions or a few examples or using alternative formats like code.
+Like programs, prompts can be written in different styles, such as by specifying instructions or a few examples or using alternative formats like code.
 Language models are stochastic compilers, and programs (i.e., prompts) may require trial and error to produce the desired output.

 <hr>